CartoDB/Windshaft/doc/MapConfig-1.5.0.md

 # 1. Purpose

-This specification describes [MapConfig](MapConfig-specification.md) format version 1.5.0.
+This specification describes [MapConfig](MapConfig-specification.md) format version 1.5.0-alpha.

+**This is not the final specification, this is an alpha version**.
+Use at your own peril.

 # 2. File format